biswajitpanday/HyperCache/README.md

 - **MSSQL**: Ensures data persistence with SQL Server.
 - **Scalable Architecture**: Designed for ease of use and scalability in enterprise environments.

-## Benefits of Using the Delta Package
-Using the Delta package improves the efficiency of API responses by sending only the changes instead of the entire dataset.
-This results in:
-- **Reduced payload size**: Only the modified or new data is transmitted.
-- **Faster API responses**: Optimized data transmission improves application performance.
-- **Better scalability**: Decreased bandwidth usage allows handling more requests efficiently.
-- **Improved user experience**: Faster load times enhance user interaction.

 ## Performance Comparison Table (1M Rows)

 | Metric                     | Before Implementation (1M Rows) | After Implementation (1M Rows) |